Azona77/AHK-QuickCommand/README.md

 - **Quick search**: Type to filter commands.
 Trigger by double-click or pressing Enter.

 ## Usage
-1. Edit your existing AHK script and include `AHK QuickCommand.ahk` in your main script like this: `#Include, C:\Desktop\AHK QuickCommand.ahk`
+1. Edit your existing AHK script and include `AHK QuickCommand.ahk` at the top of your main script like this: `#Include, C:\Desktop\AHK QuickCommand.ahk`
 2. Save and run the script.
 Press `Capslock + C` to open the GUI.
 3. Type to filter commands.
 Use arrow keys to navigate, and press `Enter` or double-click to execute the selected function.

 ## Note
+- Requires: AutoHotkey v1.1+
 - Commands should be defined as a function in the following format:
 ```AutoHotKey
 ; Example Commands